 How would you describe life for trans people in South Africa?

 South Africa is a challenging and sometimes even dangerous place for transgender people.
-Especially in townships and rural communities, where homosexuality and transgenderism have strong social stigma attached to them.
-The heteropatriarchal notions entrenched in African culture declare nonconforming gender expression "un-African", often forcing individuals to perform their gender according to society's standards.
+Especially in townships and rural communities, where homosexuality and transgenderism have strong social stigmas attached to them.
+The heteropatriarchal notions entrenched in African culture declare nonconforming gender expression "un-African," often forcing individuals to perform their gender according to society's standards.

 Nevertheless, within the course of my project I came across many transgender people who were fully accepted within their families and communities.
 After having read so much about the issues surrounding transgenderism during my research, that was a positive and encouraging surprise, and will hopefully pave the way for transgender people's realities across South Africa.